Shutdown Day 12: Hill leaders to attend White House briefing on border

 The partial government shutdown began on Dec.
 22. Funding for the wall has been the sticking point in passing funding bills for several government departments.

-The session will be held in the high-security Situation Room at the White House, which is typically used to handle sensitive information.
-The location means the conversation will not be televised, unlike the volatile sitdown during which Democratic leaders talked back to Trump last month.

-Senate Majority Leader Mitch McConnell and the top incoming House Republicans — Kevin McCarthy of California and Steve Scalise of Louisiana — planned to attend, according to aides.
-The departing House speaker, Paul Ryan, was not expected.

-Pelosi, who is expected to become speaker on Thursday, and Senate Democratic leader Chuck Schumer planned to attend.
-Pelosi said Tuesday that Democrats would take action to "end the Trump Shutdown" by passing legislation Thursday to reopen government.
+Pelosi, who is expected to become speaker on Thursday, said Tuesday that Democrats would take action to "end the Trump Shutdown" by passing legislation Thursday to reopen government.

 "We are giving the Republicans the opportunity to take yes for an answer," she wrote in a letter to colleagues.
 "Senate Republicans have already supported this legislation, and if they reject it now, they will be fully complicit in chaos and destruction of the President's third shutdown of his term."

-On Tuesday morning, after tweeting a New Year's message to "EVERYONE INCLUDING THE HATERS AND THE FAKE NEWS MEDIA," Trump tweeted: "The Democrats, much as I suspected, have allocated no money for a new Wall.
-So imaginative!
-The problem is, without a Wall there can be no real Border Security."

-But he seemed to shift tactics later in the day, appealing to Pelosi.
-"Let's make a deal?" he tweeted.

-Whether the Republican-led Senate would consider the Democratic funding bills — or if Trump would sign either into law — was unclear.
-McConnell spokesman Donald Stewart said Senate Republicans would not take action without Trump's backing.
+But the Republican-led Senate appears unlikely to consider the Democratic funding bills.
+A spokesman for GOP leader Mitch McConnell said Republicans would not take action without Trump's backing.

 Even if only symbolic, passage of the bills in the House would put fresh pressure on the president.
 At the same time, administration officials said Trump was in no rush for a resolution to the impasse, believing he has public opinion and his base on his side.